TruHearing Logo - mobile

 A small market

-Last year, approximately two million hearing aids were sold in the US.
-That sounds like a lot, but when you consider there are about 319 million people in the US, a couple million hearing aids sounds like a drop in the bucket.
-In fact, that’s less than 1% of the US population buying hearing aids each year.
-When you combine the high cost of developing hearing aids with the small market for those hearing aids, prices are naturally going to be high.
-For comparison, there were 143 million cellphones sold in the US in 2014, and cellphones are still several hundred dollars each.
+Last year, approximately 5.3 million hearing aids were sold in the US.
+That sounds like a lot, but when you consider there are about 335 million people in the US, 5.3 million hearing aids sounds like a drop in the bucket.
+In fact, just 1.5% of the US population buys hearing aids each year.

 Professional services and overhead